- Free to start playing

 Disclaimer: This page is not financial advice or an endorsement of digital assets, providers or services.
 Digital assets are volatile and risky, and past performance is no guarantee of future results.
 Potential regulations or policies can affect their availability and services provided.
 Talk with a financial professional before making a decision.
 Finder or the author may own cryptocurrency discussed on this page.

 Horse racing has been around since the 18th century.
 Given the sport’s popularity, NFT game developers hopped on the bandwagon and are pumping out NFT horse racing games at a gallop.

 NFT gaming is still a new niche, but a handful of promising NFT horse racing games and projects have hit the market.

-In a nutshell, a nonfungible (NFT) horse racing game typically involves users buying NFT horses, racing them for rewards and breeding new horses to sell or use in the game.
+In a nutshell, a nonfungible (NFT) horse racing game, or NFT horse project, typically involves users buying NFT horses, racing them for rewards and breeding new horses to sell or use in the game.

 Image source: Pegaxy.io

 The motivation to play horse racing games is often the earning potential — and maybe for the fun of it.

 These games typically reward players who win races with cryptocurrency, which can be used to buy more in-game assets or exchanged for other currencies on crypto exchanges.

 NFT games are typically built on blockchain technology — most often, the open-source blockchain Ethereum.
 A game built on a blockchain gives players ownership over their in-game assets: horses, land, stables, gear or avatars.
 Additionally, this allows players to buy in-game assets with cryptocurrency and for crypto wallets to store digital items.